Victoria Eugenie of Battenberg: Early life

-Engagement
+Engagement and wedding

 In 1905, King Alfonso XIII of Spain made an official state visit to the United Kingdom.
-Victoria Eugenie's uncle, King Edward VII, hosted a dinner in Buckingham Palace, in honour of the Spanish king.
+Ena's maternal uncle, King Edward VII, hosted a dinner in Buckingham Palace in honour of the Spanish monarch.
 Alfonso was seated between Queen Alexandra and Princess Helena, King Edward's sister.
-He noticed Victoria Eugenie and asked who the dinner guest with almost white hair was.
+He noticed Ena and asked who the dinner guest with almost white hair was.
 Everybody knew that King Alfonso was looking for a suitable bride and one of the strongest candidates was Princess Patricia of Connaught, another niece of King Edward.
-As Princess Patricia seemed not to be impressed by the Spanish monarch, Alfonso indulged his interest in Victoria Eugenie, and so the courtship began.
-When Alfonso returned to Spain he frequently sent postcards to Victoria Eugenie and spoke of her approvingly.
-His mother, Queen Maria Cristina, did not like her son's choice, in part because she considered the Battenbergs non-royal because of the obscure origin of Prince Henry's mother, and in part because she wanted her son to marry within her own family.
-Other obstacles to a marriage were religion (Alfonso was Roman Catholic, and Victoria Eugenie was Anglican); and, the potential problem of haemophilia, the disease that Queen Victoria had transmitted to some of her descendants.
-Victoria Eugenie's brother Leopold was a haemophiliac, so there was a 50% probability that she would be a carrier, although the degree of risk was not yet known.
+As Princess Patricia seemed not to be impressed by the Spanish monarch, Alfonso indulged his interest in Ena, and so the courtship began.
+When Alfonso returned to Spain he frequently sent postcards to Ena and spoke of her approvingly.
+His mother, Queen Maria Christina, did not like her son's choice, in part because she considered the Battenbergs non-royal because of the obscure origin of Prince Henry's mother, and in part because she wanted her son to marry within her own family.
+Other obstacles to a marriage were religion (Alfonso was Roman Catholic, and Ena was Anglican); and, the potential problem of haemophilia, the disease that Queen Victoria had transmitted to some of her descendants.
+Ena's brother, Leopold, was a haemophiliac, so there was a 50% probability that she would be a carrier, although the degree of risk was not yet known.
 Still, if Alfonso married her, their issue could be affected by the disease.
 Nonetheless, Alfonso was not dissuaded.

-After a year of rumours about which princess Alfonso would marry, his mother finally acceded to her son's selection in January 1906 and wrote a letter to Victoria Eugenie's mother, telling her about the love Alfonso felt for her daughter and seeking unofficial contact with the king.
+After a year of rumours about which princess Alfonso would marry, his mother finally acceded to her son's selection in January 1906 and wrote a letter to Ena's mother, telling her about the love Alfonso felt for her daughter and seeking unofficial contact with the king.
 Some days later at Windsor, King Edward congratulated his niece on her future engagement.

 Princess Beatrice and her daughter arrived in Biarritz on 22 January and stayed at the Villa Mauriscot where some days later King Alfonso met them.
 At the Villa Mauriscot, Alfonso and his future bride conducted a chaperoned, three-day romance.
-Then, Alfonso took Victoria Eugenie and her mother to San Sebastián to meet Queen Maria Cristina.
-On 3 February, the king left San Sebastian to go to Madrid and Victoria Eugenie and her mother went to Versailles where the Princess would be instructed in the Catholic faith: as the future Queen of Spain, she agreed to convert.
-The official reception of Victoria Eugenie into the Catholic faith took place on 5 March 1906 at Miramar Palace in San Sebastián.
+Then, Alfonso took Ena and her mother to San Sebastián to meet Queen Maria Christina.
+On 3 February, the king left San Sebastian to go to Madrid and Ena and her mother went to Versailles where the Princess would be instructed in the Catholic faith: as the future Queen of Spain, she agreed to convert.
+The official reception of Ena into the Catholic faith took place on 5 March 1906 at Miramar Palace in San Sebastián.